Confusion over AP African American Studies class in Arkansas on first day of school

-LITTLE ROCK, Ark. – As students make their way back to school this week, there is discussion over the status of one high school course.
+LITTLE ROCK, Ark. – As students make their way back to school this week, there is discussion flooding social media over the status of one high school advanced placement course.

-That course is AP African American Studies.
-You have likely seen this topic on social media over the last few days.

-Several organizations and lawmakers are speaking out after former state senator Joyce Elliott tweeted a photo that AP African American Studies had been deleted from the Arkansas Department of Education course lists.
+Several organizations and lawmakers are speaking out after former state senator Joyce Elliott tweeted a photo Friday afternoon, just days before students returned to class, seemingly showing that AP African American Studies had been deleted from the Arkansas Department of Education course lists.

-State officials are telling us the class still exists, there is just confusion about what kind of class it is.
+State officials said the class still exists, though there is just confusion about what kind of class it is.

-The spokesperson for Governor Sarah Sanders tweeted that this is a pilot course – as defined by the Advanced Placement Program – and is still undergoing some changes.
+The spokesperson for Gov. Sarah Huckabee Sanders tweeted that this is a pilot course – as defined by the Advanced Placement Program – and is still undergoing some changes.

 She also said because the exam was not offered to students last school year, it may not count as a college credit like other AP courses.